alepdev/giggi/README.md

-  workspace-set-default|wsd <workspace>                set default workspace workspace-remove|wr                                  remove the workspace workspace-status|ws [workspace]                      get status of all repos in the workspace worspace-from-dir|wfd <directory> [workspace]        create a workspace from the given directory, all repo in the directory are added to the workspace workspace-fetch|wf [workspace]                       run fetch on all repos in the workspace
+  workspace-set-default|wsd <workspace>                set default workspace workspace-remove|wr                                  remove the workspace workspace-status|ws [workspace]                      get status of all repos in the workspace workspace-from-dir|wfd <directory> [workspace]       create a workspace from the given directory, all repo in the directory are added to the workspace workspace-fetch|wf [workspace]                       run fetch on all repos in the workspace
 ```